pyodide/pyodide-blog/content/posts/jspi.md

 function.
 This lets us schedule multiple promises from C and only later block for them.

-So now `asyncHttpRequest()` and `asyncDbQuery()` will return promises.
-In C, they have type `__externref_t` which is an opaque reference to a JavaScript object.
+Suppose now we have two async operationsm say `asyncHttpRequest()` and `asyncDbQuery()`.
+They will return promises.
+In C, the return type will be `__externref_t` which is an opaque reference to a JavaScript object.
 The only operations allowed on them are assignment and calling functions.
 Attempting to add them, dereference them, take their address, use them as struct fields or pass them as arguments to a varargs function all will result in compile errors.
 The only thing we can do with these `__externref_t` promises is call `awaitInt()` to suspend for the integers they resolve to.
 ```C
 WASM_EXPORT("pythonFunction")
 void pythonFunction(int x) {